Younes-ch/library-management-system/README.md

 This will start the server on `http://localhost:8000/`.
 You can access the API documentation by visiting `http://localhost:8000/api/`

 In addition to the API, the project includes a landing page that shows all the books in the database.
-The landing page also features a navbar with a search function that allows you to search for books by title, author, genre or year.
+The landing page also features a navbar with a search function that allows you to search for books by title, author, genre or year and you can delete & edit existing books as well.
 There is also an "Add" section that shows a form to add a new book to the database.

 # Note